alexeckardt/4nl3-song-classifier/model_training/README.md

 The first question we asked ourselves was which datapoint should be used to train the model: decade or topic.
 We decided to first begin with topic, since the `Setwise Cohen Kappa`s were relatively high and we found the data more interesting.Note that we will be considering the ground truth label as an _unordered set of 2 topics_.
 This is because in our annotation guidelines, we did not ask the annotators to order the topics.
 In other words, the `Setwise Cohen Kappa` best describes the agreement between the two annotators.

-With this aggrement being 57%, we decided to use an "Adjudication" approach for the remaining 43% of the data.
+With this agreement being 57%, we decided to use an "Adjudication" approach for the remaining 43% of the data.
 This means that we will manually select the labels we believe to be the most correct between the two annotators.

 We used the `ground_truth_labels.py` script to reivew and remove duplicated between the two annotators, then finally, output our ground truth dataset to `model_training/ground_truth_dataset.db`.